richard-warren/locomotionAnalysis/models/README.md

   - rewards

 # questions
+- how to handle temporal discontinuities in old sessions?
 - some logical vars could be treated as events, e.g. paw contacts might better be treated as moments of contact rather than periods of contact
 - how to construct distance to obstacle and distance to reward ramping signals? // want something that want signal that goes from SAME small number to 0 at whisker contact, and then fall down again // perhaps should look at all ramping cells to figure out best shape for this predictor
 - how to handle moments when predictors are not known, e.g. occlusion